conversationai/conversationai-moderator/README.md

 * `users:create`                     Create new OS Moderator users
 * `users:get-token`                  Get a JWT token for a user specified by id or email
-* `denormalize`                      Re-run denormalize counts
-* `exec`                             Run a subcommand with app.yaml environment
+* `comments:rescore`                 Rescore comment.
+* `comments:send-to-scorer`          Send comments to Endpoint of user object to get scored.
+* `comments:calculate-text-size`     Using node-canvas, calculate a single comment height at a given width.
 * `comments:recalculate-text-sizes`  Using node-canvas, recalculate comment heights at a given width.
-* `comments:calculate-text-size`     Using node-canvas, calculate a single comment height at a given width.
 * `comments:recalculate-top-scores`  Recalculate comment top scores.
-* `comments:rescore`                 Rescore comment.
+* `comments:flag`                    Flag comments.
+* `comments:delete`                  Delete all comments from the database.
+* `denormalize`                      Re-run denormalize counts

 #### Managing Users